-Abstract: This study evaluates space-time dynamics in extreme precipitation frequency by calculating a climate index at stations with records within the 1940-1999 period in the South of Portugal.
-This index is based on the annual count of days with precipitation above the 30 mm threshold (R30mm).
-Direct sequential cosimulation (coDSS) with elevation is used in the spatial interpolation and uncertainty assessment of the extreme precipitation index.
-The methodology incorporates space-time models that follow the premises that elevation and precipitation extremes may interact differently not only in space, but also through time.
-The results indicate that the relationship between elevation and the R30mm index has decreased through time over the study region.
-Moreover, the spatial patterns of precipitation extremes have become more homogenous during the last decades of the twentieth century.
-The more frequent rainfall events occur in the mountainous areas of the South (Algarve region).
-Accordingly, many areas of Algarve are at risk of water erosion and floods caused by extreme precipitation events.
-Regions where the distribution of precipitation extremes shows greater spatial variability, thus more uncertainty, correspond to regions less densely sampled.
+Abstract: This study evaluates local dynamics in extreme precipitation frequency from 1940 to 1999 in the South of Portugal.
+The analysis is based on a climate index defined by the annual count of days with precipitation above the 30 mm threshold (R30mm).
+The space-time scenarios of this index, and their uncertainty evaluation, were produced through direct sequential cosimulation (coDSS) with elevation.
+The methodology incorporates space-time models that follow the premises that elevation and precipitation extremes may interact differently both in time and space.
+The results indicate that the relationship between elevation and the R30mm index has decreased through time over the study region, especially in the southeast area.
+Furthermore, the spatial patterns of the extreme precipitation index have become more homogenous during the last decades of the twentieth century.
+The more frequent heavy rainfall events occur in the mountainous areas of the South, which are desertification prone areas at risk of water erosion and floods.
+As expected, the space-time scenarios have greater spatial variability at regions less densely sampled.
 However, the uncertainty in mountainous regions is noticeably small given that elevation was used as secondary exhaustive information.
+The coDSS proved to be a valuable tool to deepen the knowledge on the local dynamics of the extreme precipitation frequency.

-Key-Words: Climate dynamics; geostatistics; space-time patterns; stochastic simulation; uncertainty; local trends
+Key-Words: Climate dynamics; direct sequential cosimulation; geostatistics; precipitation indices; space-time patterns; stochastic simulation; uncertainty; local trends.